charmoniumQ/execution-description/se4rs/main.md

 There is no existing standard place to put the "main" command which executes an experiment. e.g., a Makefile which defines a rule for executing the experiment alongside rules for compiling intermediate pieces is not sufficient because there is no machine-readable way to know which of the Make rules executes the experiment.
 Automatically identifying the "main" command would be very useful for those seeking to reproduce results from past experiments or reusing experiments to address new use cases.
-For software engineering researchers, having a standardized way to run many different codes at scale would open new avenues for data mining research on reproducibility (c.f., \cite{collberg_repeatability_2016,zhao_why_2012,trisovic_large-scale_2022}).
+For software engineering researchers, having a standardized way to run many different codes at scale would open new avenues for data mining research on reproducibility (c.f., \cite{collberg_repeatability_2016,trisovic_large-scale_2022,grayson_automatic_2023}).
 We invite interested stakeholders to discuss this language at <https://github.com/charmoniumQ/execution-description>.

 Even with workflows, correctly invoking the experiment is still not automatic.
 In a recent study, more than 70% of workflows do not work out-of-the-box \cite{grayson_automatic_2023}; for instance, they might require the user to specify data or configure parameters for their use-case.
 While flexibility is desirable, it should not preclude default invocation in a standard location for testing purposes.
-For example, the Snakemake workflow engine has a standard^[See Snakemake Catalog rules for inclusion <https://snakemake.github.io/snakemake-workflow-catalog/?rules=true>] for documenting the required arguments of its workflows, this standard does not have a place to put an example invocation^[See this discussion  on GitHub <https://github.com/snakemake-workflows/dna-seq-varlociraptor/pull/204#issuecomment-1432876029>].
+For example, the Snakemake workflow engine has a standard^[See Snakemake Catalog rules for inclusion here: <https://snakemake.github.io/snakemake-workflow-catalog/?rules=true>] for documenting the required arguments of its workflows, this standard does not have a place to put an example invocation^[See this discussion  on GitHub: <https://github.com/snakemake-workflows/dna-seq-varlociraptor/pull/204#issuecomment-1432876029>].

 # Towards a Standard for Automatic Reproducibility